Desserts from our travels…

 - 1⁄2-3⁄4 cup semi-sweet chocolate chips

 Heat the oven to 375*F. and grease baking sheets well(or spray with cooking spray).
-Combine the egg, water and vanilla.
+Combine the egg, water, and vanilla.
 Blend brown sugar and oil in a large bowl at low speed.
 Add the egg mixture and beat until smooth.
-With mixer on lowest speed, add 1/3 of the flour mixture at a time until all of the mixture is added, scraping the bowl well after each addition.
+With the mixer on lowest speed, add 1/3 of the flour mixture at a time until all of the mixture is added, scraping the bowl well after each addition.
 Stir in the chocolate chips.
 Drop dough by rounded teaspoonfuls onto baking sheets.
 Bake cookies at 375 degrees F for 7-8 minutes or until lightly browned.
-Cool on the baking sheet for 1 minute, and them move to cooling rack.
+Cool on the baking sheet for 1 minute, and then move to a cooling rack.

 Norwegian’s Sinful Chocolate Obsession

 For the cakes:

 - 2 lbs semisweet chocolate